Yonea21/starter-academic/content/project/example/index.md

 To build your own computer, you need to be aware of following components and their functions.

+•	Computer housing:
-•	Computer housing :arrow: protects all the connected components – maybe even in a stylish way
+  protects all the connected components – maybe even in a stylish way
+•	Motherboard:
-•	Motherboard  Also Mainboard, is the main component that connects every other component with eachother
+  Also known as Mainboard, is the main component that connects every other component with eachother
-•	CPU (central processing unit)  Similar to the human brain, it calculates every command made on a PC
+•	CPU (central processing unit):
+  Similar to the human brain, it calculates every command made on a PC
-•	RAM (random access memory)  Mostly 8 or 16 GB enables the CPU to work faster whilst using it as a temporary storage
+•	RAM (random access memory):
+  Mostly 8 or 16 GB enables the CPU to work faster whilst using it as a temporary storage
+•	hard disk:
+  SSD = solid state drive
-•	hard disk  SSD=solid state drive & HHD=hard disk drive  physical, long term storage
+  HHD = hard disk drive
+  SSD and HHD both enable physical, long term storage
-•	PSU (power supply unit)  the component that fuels the PC with electricity
+•	PSU (power supply unit)
+  This component fuels the PC with electricity
-•	GPU (graphics processing unit)  enables 2D and
+•	GPU (graphics processing unit):
+  Enables 2D and 3D graphic programs to work as flawless as possible
+•	Cooling:
-•	Cooling  internal or external air cooling
+  internal or external air cooling for avoiding overheated hardware

 Advanced questions: